• OVERVIEW

 Candidates must understand, and function within, the legal and ethical dimensions of the practice of physical therapy, and maintain and display ethical and moral behavior commensurate with the role and responsibilities of a doctor of physical therapy in all interactions with patients/clients, faculty, staff, students, and the public.
 Candidates must preserve patient/client confidentiality and protect private information, and adhere to applicable laws, regulations, statutes, and policies.

 Candidates must demonstrate the emotional stability to function effectively under stress and to adapt to an environment that may change rapidly without warning and/or in an unpredictable manner.
-Candidates must exhibit contextually appropriate interpersonal skills including the ability to provide, accept and apply feedback in a professional manner.
+Candidates must exhibit contextually appropriate interpersonal skills including the ability to provide, accept, and apply feedback in a professional manner.

 Engagement and motivation throughout the educational process are expected of all candidates.
 Candidates must perform effectively in the presence of rigorous intellectual and emotional demands inherent in the DPT program, including both academic and clinical components that occur within set time constraints, and often concurrently.
 Candidates must maintain sufficient general good health and self-care in order not to jeopardize the health and safety of themselves and all those with whom they interact in the academic and clinical settings.